titpetric/etl/docs/config.md

 # Storage

-Storage type configures database Driver and DSN values.
+Storage type configures database connection DSN.

-**Field: `Driver` (`string`)**
-Driver configures the database driver to use (sqlite, mysql, pgx).
+The driver is automatically derived from the DSN connection string.

 **Field: `DSN` (`string`)**
-DSN configures the connection string for the driver.
+DSN configures the connection string for the database.
+Supports mysql://, postgres://, postgresql://, sqlite://, and driver-specific formats.

 # Endpoint